José Balta: Presidency of the Republic

 Under his administration, Balta began opening the country to foreign capital.
 Nicolás de Piérola, the appointed Minister of Finance, tried to resolve the financial crisis that choked Peru by surrendering what would become the exploitation of Guano to the French-Jewish company Dreyfus.
 This put him at odds with the local oligarchy.

 The money from the agreement was used for the construction of railways and other projects.
 This was one of the main legacies of the Balta government.
 By the year 1861, Peru only had a 90-mile railroad system, but by 1874, it became a 947 miles system.
 At the same time, besides the railroads, several major projects were also realized: new piers on the coasts, major avenues in Lima and new bridges in the coast.
+One such example is the bridge now named after him, built between 1869 and 1919.

 However, not having enough money to pay contractors for railway construction, the government began to ask Dreyfus for advances in guano revenues, which led to a large increase in the already huge debt.
-President Jose Balta, facing the economic crisis, appointed Nicolás de Piérola, a political conservative and a democrat, as finance minister in 1868.
+President José Balta, facing the economic crisis, appointed Nicolás de Piérola, a political conservative and a democrat, as finance minister in 1868.
 Piérola requested authorization to Congress to negotiate directly (no consignment) the sale of guano abroad in a volume that bordered the two million metric tons.
 The French Jewish house "Dreyfus Hnos" accepted the proposal.

 The contract between the Peruvian government and the house Dreyfus was signed on 17 August 1869 and was approved by Congress on 11 November 1870.
 The contract went ahead despite protests from the Peruvian capitalists or consignees.

 By 1879, the rail system had 1,963 miles of track.